🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 1.2.2 Bag of Words (BoW)

-Bag of Words represents documents as word occurrence frequency vectors.
+Bag of Words represents a document as a vector of word occurrence frequencies.

 from sklearn.feature_extraction.text import CountVectorizer